DeanChap/JavaScript-projects/Laptop cart/read_me.txt

 This is a single layer webpage for a laptop with an add to cart design.
 Enjoyed doing this one because of the different skills I learnt like the drop-shadow effect on the laptop image.
+No Javascript was implemented on this webpage, just html and css.